kenvunz/sass-dev-server/README.md

 # sass-dev-server

-is a server that compile your sass files on demand, no watchers, no configuration required.\
+is a server that compile your sass files on demand, no watcher, no configuration required.

 > Note: For development only, do not use in production!

 ## Features

 - Optional configuration
-- Compile sass insanely fast on demand thanks to (node-sass)[https://github.com/sass/node-sass]
+- Compile sass insanely fast on demand thanks to [node-sass](https://github.com/sass/node-sass)
 - Support glob importing out of the box, e.g `@import "components/*.scss"`
+- Easy integration with other `express` app and build tools

 ## Installation